MrD504/Clojure-ChatGPT-challenges/challenges/README.md

 # challenges

-Weekly challenges set by chat gpt to help me get proficient with Clojrue
+Weekly challenges set by chat gpt to help me get proficient with Clojure
 ## Usage

 This project is not meant to be published any where, and feel free to try the challenges yourself.